Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Introduction

-Being built into vehicles, \acp{cITS} directly interact with humans.
-As a consequence, attacks have the potential to threaten the safety of people.
-For this reason, it is important to guarantee the integrity and availability of these systems, including the information they generate and operate on.
-A wide body of work is aiming to provide such protection, which can broadly categorized into \textbf{proactive} and \textbf{reactive} mechanisms~\cite{Leinmueller2007-Security}, as shown in Figure~\ref{fig:proactive-reactive}.
+In addition to the benefits discussed above, \acp{cITS} are expected to support the deployment of autonomous driving technologies with cooperation between vehicles.
+Both existing applications, as well as envisioned future developments, present a host of new security challenges.
+One of these is the integrity and correctness of transmitted information that is exchanged between vehicles that use \ac{cITS} applications.
+A wide body of work is aiming to provide this protection, which can broadly categorized into \textbf{proactive} and \textbf{reactive} mechanisms~\cite{Leinmueller2007-Security}.
 Proactive security aims to prevent potential attackers from system access, whereas reactive security assumes that malicious activity can be present within the system and needs to be detected and corrected.
 Note that in this context, \emph{outsider} refers to an attacker without system access, whereas \emph{insider} refers to a user with system access (i.e., able to transmit legitimate messages), rather than the physical location of the attacker.

-More specifically, \textbf{proactive security} refers to any kind of access restriction using credentials that only valid users possess.
-For instance, in \acp{cITS}, the typical approach is to use \acp{PKI} and only hand out key material and certificates to vehicles and other authorized entities.
-All unauthorized entities are excluded from the system, because their messages do not contain valid signatures, which causes these messages to be rejected by authorized entities.
-This creates a trusted perimeter that encompasses all authorized entities, which requires potential attackers to possess or compromise valid credentials before they can access the system, reducing the number of attack vectors.
+More specifically, \textbf{proactive security} refers to any kind of mechanism that enforces a security policy.
+This category includes mechanisms such as integrity and authenticity checks (e.g., verifying cryptographic signatures), access control mechanisms and many other systems.
+For instance, in \acp{cITS}, the typical approach is to use \acp{PKI} and only issue key material and certificates to vehicles and other authorized entities.
+All unauthorized entities are excluded from the system, because their messages do not contain valid signatures.
+The state of the art for such \acp{PKI} is discussed in detail in Section \ref{sec:system-security}.
+This creates a trusted perimeter that encompasses all authorized entities, requiring potential attackers to possess valid credentials to access the system, reducing the number of attack vectors.
+However, if an attacker compromises key material or otherwise manipulates the messages that are transmitted, attacks can still be successful.

-However, proactive security mechanisms cannot help to prevent or detect all attacks.
-In particular, we identify the following key characteristics of \acp{CPS}, which determine their different security requirements.

-\paragraph{Ubiquitous access} In many \acp{CPS}, there is either no clear boundary between insiders and outsiders, or this boundary contains so many devices that some of these may be subject to compromise. \acp{cITS} are a prime example, as such networks are cooperatively formed by vehicles and road-side equipment.